EmaSuriano/gatsby-starter-event-calendar/README.md

 I came with the idea of creating this starter after making a page for a friend with the same concept but it was totally attached to only one spreadsheet and lots of hardcoded information.

-I'm totally for new PRs with bug fixes, change in Documentation, and new features to the starter 🙌
+I'm totally for new PRs with bug fixes, changes in Documentation, and new features to the starter 🙌

 ## License 📝